 ABOUT BRENDA

-In my Toronto practice I offer a heart-felt, calming, embodied presence, that allows you to get in touch with, and express, your true thoughts and feelings.
+I offer a heart-felt, calming, embodied presence, that allows you to get in touch with, and express, your true thoughts and feelings.
 I am passionate about my role of creating a time, and a relationship, in which you can begin to unfold your heart and gather your essential self.

 I value diversity and it delights me when those I work with become more fully themselves.
 If you and I are a fit, it would be a privilege to walk with you on this part of your life's journey.